A. G. Macdonell: Career

 During World War I, he served for two years as a lieutenant of the Royal Field Artillery before being invalided out of the army, possibly because of shell shock (Lieutenant Cameron, the protagonist of England, Their England is sent home for that reason).
 The war had a profound effect on him, as it did with so many of his generation.
 Afterwards he spent two years in eastern Europe, firstly on the reconstruction of Poland, and then on famine relief in Russia.
 In 1922 he joined the staff of the League of Nations where he spent five years.
 Politically, he was a supporter of the Liberal Party.
 During 1923 and 1924 he unsuccessfully contested Lincoln as the Liberal candidate.

 Macdonell made his living as a journalist in London, principally writing stage reviews for the London Mercury.
 In 1933, he became famous with the publication of England, Their England.
 The book gained considerable critical and popular acclaim, and won the James Tait Black Award that year.

-Today, Macdonell is remembered mostly for this one book.
-It is regarded as one of the classics of English humour and is much loved by readers for its evocation of England between the wars.
+Today, Macdonell is mostly remembered for this book of his.
+It is regarded as one of the classics of English humour and is loved by readers for its evocation of England between the wars.
 It is particularly cherished by devotees of cricket for its famous description of the village cricket match.

 Although the rest of his books have been largely forgotten, several of them earned accolades during his lifetime.
 Among these are the novels How Like An Angel (1934) and The Autobiography of a Cad (1938); the latter was reissued in the UK in 2001 in Prion Humour Classics.
 Macdonell also wrote six mystery novels under the name 'Neil Gordon', one of them in collaboration with Milward Kennedy.
 He also wrote under the pseudonym 'John Cameron'.

 Macdonell was also a connoisseur of military history, and wrote a historical study called Napoleon and his Marshals (1934).

 Macdonell wrote a number of plays for the theatre.
 These were mostly comedies, with titles like What Next, Baby?
 Or Shall I Go To Tanganyika, and were performed on the London stage.
 He also engaged in amateur theatrics himself, at least in the early part of his career.
 A review of an amateur production in Thursley, printed in The Times in January 1930, notes that he played his role with "immense gusto" which was "vastly to the taste of the audience".
 Macdonell also wrote "The crew of the Anaconda" in 1940, a Boys Own ripping yarn type tale.

 Macdonell was a regular contributor to The Observer and The Bystander and also a well-known broadcaster for the BBC Empire Service.
 He was a keen sportsman and a first-rate golfer, representing the Old Wykehamists on a number of occasions.

 He died suddenly in Oxford in 1941 at the age of 45.
 In his obituary, The Times called him "one of the leaders of the younger school of satirical novelists".
 He is buried at Wolvercote Cemetery in Oxford.